mercybassey/AKS-Model-Validation/ReadME.md

 this dataset was collected from PubChem, one of the most comprehensive chemical databases available.

-- Searched for compounds on PubChem based on the project's specific criteria, that compounds data that contain ISOSMILES.
+- Searched for compounds on PubChem based on the project's specific criteria, that is compounds data that contain ISOSMILES.
 - Downloaded `1000` compound data from PubChem, including fields such as Compound ID, ISOSMILES, Canonical SMILES, among others, in CSV format.
 - Focused on ISOSMILES for analysis due to its inclusion of stereochemical information for solubility prediction models.
 - Removed all fields except for ISOSMILES from the dataset.